 - Steer constantly making sure the mixture in the skillet will not stick.
 This process should take you around 10 minutes or so.

 - Once the contents of the skillet are cooked, remove from heat and set aside to cool down.

 - We’ll now take care of the cake batter ….
 Crack the eggs into a bowl and beat them well with a whisk or fork.

-- In another bowl mix all the dry ingredients: coconut flour, raisins, cinnamon powder and the Himalayan salt.
+- In another bowl mix all the dry ingredients: almond flour, raisins, cinnamon powder and the Himalayan salt.
 Add this mixture of dry ingredients over the beaten eggs and incorporate slowly.

 - Next, it’s time to incorporate the cooked and cooled butternut squash and apple filling into the batter.
 Using a spatula, add the contents of the skillet over the batter, mixing gently to incorporate.

 - You should end-up with a batter that’s neither liquid nor thick (something in-between).
 If your batter is too thick, consider adding one more egg.
 In case the batter turned out on the liquid side, consider incorporating a bit more almond flour.

 - Last step is to incorporate the cranberries … use a spatula to incorporate them slowly into the batter.

 - Slowly pour the entire batter into an oven resistant dish and decorate on top with a few cranberries and apple slices (optional).

 - Preheat the oven at 180-200 Celsius and bake for 30-45 minutes or until the cake becomes solid.
 Check regularly to make sure that you don’t over bake, in which case your cake will end-up a bit dry.